-Modern-day teens might ask what’s a purity ring.
+A purity ring might sound outdated to modern-day teens.
 That practice from the ’90s has become controversial in some Christian circles.
 Other churches and youth groups still incorporate some type of purity pledge when teaching about sexuality.
 Purity rings may play a role for some teens and families these days yet.

 No difference at all.
 Teens who made purity commitments started having sex at the same age, with the same number of partners, as if they had done nothing.
 Which leads to some questions: What’s a purity ring supposed to do?
 And why doesn’t it necessarily do that?

-For that, we need to dive into another field of science: economics.
-Surprisingly, economics involves much more than money.
-The field is all about complex problems and how different incentives affect interactions.
+To answer that, we need to dive into another field: economics.
+Surprisingly, it involves much more than money.
+The field is about complex problems and how different incentives affect interactions.
 (Kind of like how purity rings might affect the overwhelmingly complex world of teen sexuality.)

 In economic terms, purity rings or pledges are a commitment device.
-That is, they’re supposed to make your future self do something that the current self is having a tough time doing.
+They’re supposed to make your future self do something that the current self is having a tough time doing.
 The problem is that such methods are notoriously bad at producing the intended result.

 Economist Steven Levitt, a best-selling author, explains that as clever as your current self is at devising commitment devices, “the future self desperately wants whatever is being denied and finds ways around it.”